tybottorff/bottorffdocs/notes/literature_notes.md

  - A6 TCR bound to HLA-A*02:01 presenting agonist/antagonist peptides
  - TCR α and β chains move asymmetrically
  - agonist stabilizes complex, antagonist destabilizes complex
+# A systematic overview of single-cell transcriptomics databases, their use cases, and limitations
+ - GEO biggest database
 # ATAC-seq: a method for assaying chromatin accessibility genome-wide
  - probe DNA accessibility with hyperactive Tn5 transposase (inserts sequencing adapters into accessible chromatin regions, sequencing reads used to infer regions of increased accesibility, can also map transcription factor binding and nucleosome positions)
  - alternative to DNase-seq for chromatin accessibility and MNase-seq for nucleosome positioning